Summer Internship Program (SIP)

 Selection

-Applications are reviewed on a rolling basis from November through April.
-Please note, that there is no centralized selection process.
+Applications are reviewed on a rolling basis and are completed by April 1st.
+Please note that there is no centralized selection process.
 Individual scientists select their own summer interns and provide their own funding.
-All candidates will be informed of their status by May 1.
-Successful candidates will be required to submit:
+Successful candidates will be informed by their PI and on-boarding paperwork will be done by the individual research group.
+Additional paperwork for selected interns includes:

 NCI SIP Coordinators